jeff1evesque/machine-learning/doc/programmatic_interface/predict/model_predict.rst

 =============

 The ``model_predict`` session, is an implementation that performs a prediction, using a previously generated model, from a ``model_generate`` session.
-The required attributes needed, for the corresponding session, is sent to the ``/load-data`` endpoint, which is demonstrated as follows:
+The required attributes, for the corresponding session, is sent to the ``/load-data`` endpoint, which is demonstrated as follows:

 - `svm example <https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/svm/dataset_url/svm-model-predict.json>`_